CommonLII Home | Databases | WorldLII | Search | Feedback

 [24][(3) (i) Where a plaintiff sues or relies upon a document in his possession or power, he shall produce it in court when the plaint is presented, and shall at the same time, deliver the document or a copy thereof to be filed with the plaint.

-(ii) Where he relies on any other document not in his possession or power, as evidence in support of his claim, he shall enter such documents in a list to be appended to the plaint.]
+(ii) Where he relies on any other document not in his possession or power, as evidence in support of his claim, he shall enter such documents in a list to be appended to the plaint [25][giving reasons of relevancy of these documents to the claim in the plaint].]

 (4) The plaint shall be accompanied by as many duplicate copies thereof including the Schedule and the lists of documents referred to in sub-section (3), as there are defendants in the suit, for service upon the defendants.

-[15][8.
-Intimation to defendants.— (1) When a plaint is presented to a Family Court, it—
+[26][8.
+Intimation to defendant.- (1) When a plaint is presented to a Family Court, it shall:

-(a) may fix a date ordinarily of not more than thirty days for the appearance of the defendant;
+(a) fix a date which shall not be more than fifteen days for the appearance of the defendant;

-[16][(c) shall, within three days of the presentation of the plaint, send to each defendant, by registered post, acknowledgment due, a notice of the suit, together with a copy of the plaint, a copy of the Schedule referred to in sub-section (2) of section 7 and copies of the documents and a list of documents referred to in sub-section (3) of the said section].
+(b) within two days of the presentation of the plaint, sent a notice or summons of the suit to a defendant through a process serving agency of the Family Court, registered post acknowledgment due, electronically or through courier, together with a copy of the plaint, a copy of the schedule referred to in subsection (2) of section 7 and copies of the documents and a list of documents referred to in subsection (3) of section 7; and

 (2) Where a defendant relies upon a document in his possession or power, he shall produce it or copy thereof in the Court alongwith the written statement.

-(3) Where he relies on any other document, not in his possession or power, as evidence in support of his written statement, he shall enter such documents in a list to be appended to the written statement.
+(3) Where he relies on any other document, not in his possession or power, as evidence in support of his written statement, he shall enter such documents in a list to be appended to the written statement [30][giving reasons of relevancy of these documents to the defence in the written statement].

 (4) Copies of the written statement, list of witnesses and precis of evidence referred to in sub-section (1) and the documents referred to in sub-section (2) shall be given to the plaintiff, his agent or advocate present in the Court.